SaviMohan/Java-Warlords-Game-Atari-Remake/README.md

 INSTRUCTIONS
-- First clone/download this repo from bitbucket
+- First clone/download this repo
 - Next open up the Terminal in linux and go to the "group14Game" folder within the downloaded repo
 - if you want to run the game, run the command "gradle run"
 - if something goes wrong first run the command "gradle clean" to delete the build folder, then run the command "gradle run"